Julien-Fischer/linx/README.md

 git clone https://github.com/Julien-Fischer/linx && linx/install.sh
 ```

-Note: You may need to restart your terminal for some changes to be applied, especially Terminator
+Note: You may need to restart your terminal for some changes to be applied, especially for Terminator
-configurations (if you're using it).
+configurations.

 ## Upgrades